-The certificate is conservative for two reasons: (i) it uses the union proxy \(\eta(\pi_{\rm LRT})\!\leq\!\alpha T\); (ii) \(\Delta_{\hat Q}\) can be biased when \(\hat Q\) overestimates OOD.
+\paragraph{Why we still sweep \(\alpha\) in practice.} The certificate is conservative for two reasons: (i) it uses the calibrated bound \(\eta(\pi_{\rm LRT})\!\lesssim\!\alpha\); (ii) \(\Delta_{\hat Q}\) can be biased when \(\hat Q\) overestimates OOD.
 Thus even when \(\alpha > \alpha_{\max}\) and the inequality cannot be certified, LRT may still outperform Q--guidance empirically.
 In experiments we therefore \emph{sweep \(\alpha\)} on a logarithmic grid and select the knee of the return--risk curve (Fig.~ \ref{pic:alba}); the bound serves as a sanity upper bound for \(\alpha\), not as a hard constraint.

-\paragraph{\textit{A practical process.}} \begin{enumerate} \item On a small held--out state batch, estimate \(\widehat{\Delta}_{\hat Q}\) and \(\widehat{\eta}(\pi_Q)\) by generating actions from both samplers and evaluating \(\hat Q\) and the state--conditional OOD rate. \item Form the diagnostic (use a conservative constant if \(\varepsilon_{\rm in}\) is unknown). \item Sweep \(\alpha\) on a log grid in \([\,\min(0.5\,\widehat{\alpha}_{\max},\,0.2),\,0.2\,]\), and select the knee on the return--risk curves using the \emph{calibrated} LRT sampler. \end{enumerate}
+\paragraph{\textbf{A practical process.}} \begin{enumerate} \item On a small held--out state batch, estimate \(\widehat{\Delta}_{\hat Q}\) and \(\widehat{\eta}(\pi_Q)\) by generating actions from both samplers and evaluating \(\hat Q\) and the state--conditional OOD rate. \item Form the diagnostic (use a conservative constant if \(\varepsilon_{\rm in}\) is unknown). \item Sweep \(\alpha\) on a log grid in \([\,\min(0.5\,\widehat{\alpha}_{\max},\,0.2),\,0.2\,]\), and select the knee on the return--risk curves using the \emph{calibrated} LRT sampler. \end{enumerate}